FEUP-LEIC-ES-2023-24/2LEIC08T3/README.md

 - [#4: As a app user, I want to create and register an account](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC08T3/issues/4)
 - [#5: As a app user, I want to consult detailed information about a product](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC08T3/issues/5)
 - [#3: As an app user, I want to be able to search for products by name](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC08T3/issues/3)

+## Sprint 2
+In this sprint, we attempted to implement most of the functionalities where the map would be important and to create a page for adding products from the application, as well as to improve the functioning of the database.
+In addition to this, we made some enhancements to the application overall.
+Overall, we were able to complete a large portion of the proposed user stories for this sprint.
+We encountered some issues with code merging.

+### The Good
+Once again, we were able to fulfill the majority of the user stories and improve our skills in database manipulation and Flutter development.

+### The Bad
+This time, the issues didn't focus so much on sprint organization, but rather on coordinating different code in Git, especially with conflicts during merging.

+### Project Board At The Beginning of Sprint 2

+### Project Board At The End of Sprint 2

+### User Stories concluded